RayPT808/Portfolio-project-three/README.md

 ### Important
-- At this stage there still now high or low values set to avoid extreme, non realistic results.
+- At this stage there is still no high or low values set to avoid extreme, non realistic results.
 - The calculation will go ahead even if someone would put in 500 kg's as body weight or 3.78 as height.
 ![Extreme values](documentation/extremevalues.png)